Kotak e-Term Plan

 Our representative will get in touch with you at the earliest.

 Once you retire from your professional life, it becomes hard to maintain a regular stream of income.
 With increasing inflation, it is not enough to rely only on your savings.
 You need additional income to maintain your standard of living.
-On the plus side, retirement plans can ensure the continuous flow of tax-free pension income when you need it.
+On the plus side, retirement plans can ensure the continuous flow of tax-free pension income when needed.
 Essentially, you can achieve the following by investing in a retirement plan.

 1) A sense of self-reliance